 Make no mistake, if you don't install strong security programs, your device's performance and your personal information are at serious risk.
 Anti-malware, anti-virus, and anti-trojan horse software are a must if you spend any time online.
 Set the software to run in the background of every activity to provide consistent protection.
 In fact, it doesn't hurt to double up.
 Some programs will detect intruders that others may not.
-Click here to download Norton™ Security Suite free for Xfinity internet customers (Mac users click here).
-The Xfinity toolbar also features anti-malware software that provides an additional layer of protection.
-Click here to install the Xfinity toolbar.
+Download Norton™ Security Suite free for Xfinity internet customers (Mac users click here).

 A firewall is your first line of defense against online bad guys.
 It monitors the data passed between your device and the Internet.
 When it spots suspicious inbound or outbound data, it either filters out questionable packets of information or disallows the connection entirely.